VowpalWabbit/vowpalwabbit.github.io/_tutorials/off_policy_evaluation.md

 Now that you have an OPE estimate of `0.250000`, how does it compare to the production policy in production?
 This comparison is easy to make since, for the same time period, we have the ground truth in the `test.dat` file.
 If we sum the costs in that file and divide by the number of examples, we get `0.625`.
 Generally, our toy example has far too little data with which to perform reliable estimates, but the principle applied: lower is better, so your candidate policy is estimated to perform better than the production policy in production.
 The exact definition of OPE is important: in this case, it means that had you deployed the candidate policy, with no exploration, instead of the production policy you could have expected to see the average cost reduce from `0.625` to `0.250000` _for the period of time covered in the test set_.

-Feel free to gridsearch several candidate policys using the same setup, to determine a combination of hyperparameters that work well for your use case!
+Feel free to gridsearch several candidate policies using the same setup, to determine a combination of hyperparameters that work well for your use case.
+Note however that mixing different `cb_type` options when gridsearching is discouraged, even if all specified estimators are unbiased.
+Choose either IPS or DR beforehand.

 ## Batch scenario: policy evaluation with a pre-trained VW policy, `cb_adf`-format data